gavinsykes/project-euler/README.md

  - PHP, so that my website will be able to poll the scripts via AJAX for interactivity, see https://www.gavinsykes.uk/project-euler.php
  - JavaScript, as that is the language required by the freeCodeCamp challenges
  - Python, to practice Python more than anything else and have a way to solve these in the terminal
+ - I have also started doing these in C for faster processing